3 ways to help your mother š this Earth Day

 Coffee: I've written about my coffee ritual, and how I prepare my daily pourover.

-I grind my beans, boil my water with a metal gooseneck tea kettle, and use a ceramic Hario V60 coffee dripper with brown Hario paper filters, that are also compostable.
+I grind my beans, boil my water with a metal gooseneck tea kettle, and use a ceramic Hario V60 coffee dripper with brown Hario paper filters; the filters are compostable.

 When I feel like an espresso, I use an aluminum Bialetti Moka.